stencila/stencila/docs/steps/0001-cell-editor.md

 -------------------------------
 ```

-A detailed description of the function can be opend via a button `[ℹ]`, which is then shown side-by-side in the `Context Panel`.
+A detailed description of the function can be opend via a button `[ℹ]`, which is shown side-by-side in the `Context Panel`.

 ## Cell References

 > TODO: we should move this into a dedicated StEP

-If the cursor is not on a cell reference, a new symbol is inserted.

 ```
 = 1 + |
 ```

-After clicking on `A1`
+If the cursor is not on a cell reference, a new symbol is inserted.

 ```
 = 1 + A1|
 ```

-If the cursor is on a cell reference this symbol is replaced, otherwise a new symbol is inserted.
-I.e. in the previous case the user clicks on cell `A2`, the symbol `A1` is replaced.
+If the cursor is on a cell reference this symbol is replaced.

 ```
 = 1 + A2|